rmrk-team/NestingEIP/README.md

      * @notice The core struct of ownership.
      * @dev The `DirectOwner` struct is used to store information of the next immediate owner, be it the parent token or
      *  the externally owned account.
-     * @dev If the token is owned by the externally owned account, the `tokenId` should equal `0`.
+     * @dev If the token is owned by the externally owned account, the `tokenId` MUST equal `0`.
      * @param tokenId ID of the parent token
      * @param ownerAddress Address of the owner of the token.
-If the owner is another token, then the address should be
+If the owner is another token, then the address MUST be
      *  the one of the parent token's collection smart contract.
 If the owner is externally owned account, the address
-     *  should be the address of this account
+     *  MUST be the address of this account
      * @param isNft A boolean value signifying whether the token is owned by another token (`true`) or by an externally
      *  owned account (`false`)
      */